-- 4.2 The EIA Directive requires an assessment of the effects of certain projects on the environment before a 'development consent' is granted, and the European Court of Justice2 has defined 'development consent' as the consent(s) which allow the development to proceed.
+- 4.2 The EIA Directive requires an assessment of the effects of certain projects on the environment before a 'development consent' is granted, and the European Court of Justice has defined 'development consent' as the consent(s) which allow the development to proceed.
 Consequently, where a grant of either planning permission in principle or planning permission in full is made subject to planning conditions which require the grant of further approvals or consents, the subsequent approvals or consents can be regarded as part of a 'multi-stage development consent'.
 An example might be a waste water treatment works granted planning permission in principle, with details such as the building height, building materials etc. requiring subsequent, more detailed approvals, from the planning authority. - 4.3 In practice, screening and where required, EIA should continue to be undertaken at the earliest possible stage, before the principal decision is made (i.e. before the decision on whether to grant either planning permission in full or in principle).
-However, if the likely significant environmental effects of a project are not fully identified at the time of the principal decision, EIA must be undertaken (either for the first time or through the submission of an updated Environmental Statement) before the further approval or consent is granted.
+However, if the likely significant environmental effects of a project are not fully identified at the time of the principal decision, EIA must be undertaken (either for the first time or through the submission of an updated EIA Report before the further approval or consent is granted.
+Regardless of whether a new or updated EIA Report is required, some additional procedural requirements apply when granting a multi-stage consent.
 Detailed procedural advice on multi-stage consents is provided see 'further reading' for details.

-Key message: Authorities should take steps to minimise the risk that an EIA is required either for the first time after a grant of planning permission has been made (in principle or in full), or that any previously submitted ES needs to be updated, before a subsequent consent can be granted.
-This risk can be minimised by:
+Key message: Authorities should take steps to minimise the risk that an EIA is required after a grant of planning permission has been made (in principle or in full).